 Article 7.
 Board of Trustees

-1. The Board of Trustees shall consist of ex-officio members and elected Trustees.
+1. The Board of Trustees shall consist of ex-officio members, elected

 (1) Approval of the annual budget and financial statement.